keegancsmith/que-go/README.md

 [![GoDoc](https://godoc.org/github.com/bgentry/que-go?status.svg)][godoc]

+NOTE: This is a hacked up version of the excellent `github.com/bgentry/que-go` package.
+I want to use the usual `github.com/lib/pq`, since I am in a large app which already uses it (and introducing pgx will require also introducing monitoring/ etc).
+Not proven to work yet!!

 Que-go is a fully interoperable Golang port of [Chris Hanks][chanks]' [Ruby Que queuing library][ruby-que] for PostgreSQL.
 Que uses PostgreSQL's advisory locks for speed and reliability.